-Roll one die, on a roll of 1 or 2 randomly select a critter to be wandering down the tunnel as the characters are about to explore.
-On a roll of 3 or 4, there a piece of loot may be found with a successful DL 7 roll.
+Roll one die, on a roll of 1 to 4 randomly select a critter to be wandering down the tunnel as the characters are about to explore.
+On a roll of 5 or 6, a piece of loot may be found with a successful DL 7 roll.
 Use the Found Item table to determine what the heroes have located.

 A rough hewn passage extends into the darkness.
 It runs for more than two miles before emerging in a damp hollow in the woods.
-This is how the ratmen move to and from their lair, delivering the idols to unsuspecting recipients.
+This is how the rat men move to and from their lair, delivering the idols to unsuspecting recipients.

-- The tunnel to the east leads to the woodlands beyond the settlement. - The west-end of the tunnel terminates at room 15.
+- The tunnel to the East leads to the woodlands beyond the settlement. - The West-end of the tunnel terminates at room 15.